 Know Thy Curls: The Ultimate Product Ingredient Dictionary by Sylvia Kerali

 Take the guesswork out of hair product purchases.
 Learn what really does and doesn’t work for YOUR curls with CurlsUnderstood.com’s digital Product Ingredient Dictionary.
 It lists the most popular ingredients found in synthetic and all-natural based hair products.
 Each ingredient’s purpose and hazard rating are also included.
 Use the Product Log Sheets to track what does and doesn’t work for your hair!
-The book will be released on February 16th, 2017!

 The Science of Black Hair by Audrey Davis-Sivasothy